 For this reason, traditional buyer journey models aren’t always effective.
 Instead, we build marketing strategies around the Transtheoretical Model of Change.
 As detailed in previous articles, the substance behind this proven psychological methodology is five, non-linear stages to behavior change:

 Our goal as marketers is often to attract new buyers, so we focus message and media choices on reaching audiences in the Getting Ready/Ready stages.
 Brands with an established audience may be looking to increase Customer Lifetime Value (CLV), so we place additional emphasis on consistent communication (and upsell opportunities!) during the Maintenance stage.

 In all cases, we look to sociographic profiles – or personas – to help us channel the mindset and behaviors of our target buyers.
-We’ve recently had the opportunity to refine these personas on behalf of a nutritional client.
+We’ve recently had the opportunity to refine these personas on behalf of a nutritional client with research collected in our Functional Medicine Patient Perception Report, which is now free to download.
 For the purposes of this blog, we’ve broadened the definitions to apply to general wellness customers.

 These folks have likely moved from “Getting Ready” to “Ready” stage of behavioral change, but “Action” can seem daunting.
 Many variables – including fear of change – may be holding them back from going all in.

 To help them overcome these mental obstacles, offer access, convenience and a small, realistic step to change that easily fits into their current lifestyle.
 Here’s how: